ACC111 College Accounting (3-0-3)

 This course is a continuation of the study of financial

-capital stock and retained earnings.
-Preparation of the
+and retaining earnings.
+Preparation of financial statements in

-Computer software packages are utilized in and outside
+based web software systems re utilized in and outside of the classroom

 PR: ACC 222